pjtunstall/filler/README.md

 ### Can pieces extend off the bottom or right of the grid?

-Can empty cells of pieces exceed the bottom or right edges of the board?
-Yet to be determined, but I'm guessing empty cells can go anywhere as long as we follow the rule: "The shape of robots territory must not exceed the area of the board."
+Yes, as long as this rule is observed: "The shape of robots territory must not exceed the area of the board."
+That is to say, the shape cells (nonempty cells) of the piece must be within the playing area.

 ## Strategy

 My first thought was to go on the attack and move towards the opponent with the aim of surrounding them.

 Originally, for simpicity, I just picked the position whose top-left corner was closest to enemy territory, using the same method to calculate the ([taxicab](https://en.wikipedia.org/wiki/Taxicab_geometry)) distance.
-That beat the weaker bots but only very occasionally beat terminator.
+That beat the weaker bots but rarely beat terminator.

 My current strategy is essentially that of Jani Mäkelä, although I haven't looked at his implementation yet.

 On each turn, my bot, [maximilian](https://en.wikipedia.org/wiki/The_Black_Hole_(1979_film)), considers all possible locations to place the piece.
 For the valid positions, it weights each of its shape cells, giving them a higher score the closer they are to the opponent's territory.
 (It uses breadth-first search to find the distance to the nearest enemy cell.)
 It adds together the scores for each cell and choses the position that maximizes this sum.
-The purpose of this is to place as many cells as close as possible to the opposing bot to constrain it.
+The purpose of this is to place as many cells as close as possible to the opposing bot to constrain it.[^5]

-This beats the weaker bots[^5] and is equal to terminator.
+This beats the weaker bots and is equal to terminator.

 ## What next?

 I've tried lowering the weight of the cells bordering enemy territory as Jani suggests.
-He makes a plausible argument as to why this would help, and says it did help him, but I haven't noticed any difference.
+He makes a plausible argument as to why this would help, and says it did help him, but I haven't noticed any difference, so my current implementation omits this refinement.

-I've also played with the idea of giving maximilian different behavior on the first few moves, but all the variations I've tried so far make it worse.
+I've also played with the idea of giving maximilian different behavior on the first few moves, such as fanning out, but all the variations I've tried so far make it worse.
+But maybe there is a pattern out there that would work.

-It would be nice to implement negative coordinate placements.

 ## Notes